 - 2.1.
 The Council of Governors is to meet at least three times in each financial year.
 Meetings shall be determined at the first meeting of the Council of Governors or at such other times as the Council of Governors may determine and at such places as they may from time to time appoint. - 2.2.
-Save in the case of emergencies or the need to conduct urgent business, the Secretary shall give at least ten working days written notice of the date and place of every meeting of the Council of Governors to all Governors.
+Save in the case of emergencies or the need to conduct urgent business, the Secretary shall give at least ten working days written notice of the date and place of every meeting of the Council of Governors to all Council Members.
 Notice will also be published on the Trust's website. - 2.3.
-Meetings of the Council of Governors may be called by the Secretary, by the Chairman, by the Board of Directors or by eight Governors (including two appointed Governors) who give written notice to the Secretary specifying the business to be carried out.
-The Secretary shall send a written notice to all Governors as soon as possible after receipt of such a request giving at least ten working days' notice to discuss the specified business.
-If the Secretary fails to call such a meeting then the Chairman or four Governors, whichever is the case, shall call such a meeting. - 2.4.
-In the case of a meeting called by Governors in default of the Chairman, the notice shall be signed by those Governors and no business shall be transacted at the meeting other than that specified on the notice. - 2.5.
+Meetings of the Council of Governors may be called by the Secretary, by the Chair, by the Board of Directors or by eight Council members (including two appointed Council Members) who give written notice to the Secretary specifying the business to be carried out.
+The Secretary shall send a written notice to all Council Members as soon as possible after receipt of such a request giving at least ten working days' notice to discuss the specified business.
+If the Secretary fails to call such a meeting then the Chair or four Council Members, whichever is the case, shall call such a meeting. - 2.4.
+In the case of a meeting called by Council Members in default of the Chair, the notice shall be signed by those Council Members and no business shall be transacted at the meeting other than that specified on the notice. - 2.5.
 All meetings of the Council of Governors are to be general meetings open to members of the public unless the Council of Governors decides otherwise in relation to all or part of the meeting for reasons of commercial confidentiality or on other proper grounds.
 The